HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

-But MP4's numbers are a couple ticks down from [last year](https://almanac.httparchive.org/en/2021/media#fig-29), and we continue to see blank extensions (.ts, and .m4s) all delivered when streaming using [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) or [MPEG-DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) are gaining ground.
+But MP4's numbers are a couple ticks down from [last year](../2021/media#fig-29), and we continue to see blank extensions (.ts, and .m4s) all delivered when streaming using [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) or [MPEG-DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) are gaining ground.

 It's encouraging to see responsive video delivery using adaptive streaming on the rise.
-At the same time, we look forward to the web platform offering [a simple, declarative solution that doesn't rely on JavaScript](https://github.com/whatwg/html/issues/6363).
+At the same time, we look forward to the web platform offering <a hreflang="en" href="https://github.com/whatwg/html/issues/6363">a simple, declarative solution that doesn't rely on JavaScript</a>.

 ### Embedding

 The `<video>` element offers a number of attributes that allow authors to control how the video will be loaded and presented on the page.
 Here they are, ranked by usage:

 {{ figure_markup(
-  image="TODO.png",
+  image="video-attribute-usage.png",
   caption="`<video>` attribute usage.",
   description="TODO",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSsMG0kx2OTN-Dl9ap_Iu_99Ewpaf-X81B5EMTjVphfCJk953qZijIkGIfLF4mqCGlcrLWWzx_sWkJH/pubchart?oid=1835151388&format=interactive",